strlcat/randsaddr/README.md

 If just preloaded without `RANDSADDR` envvar, randsaddr code shall effectively become no-op, immediately skipping to real `connect`.

+### Static library

+Among with `randsaddr.so` shared object, an `librandsaddr.a` is created, which contains code suitable for linking statically when building programs from source code.
+Most libcs which can be linked statically will tolerate symbol overrides.

+When building, specify additional `LDFLAGS` or `LIBS` to point to this library for linking.

 ### Further notes

-Some apps (like Google Chrome) may consider `LD_PRELOAD` dangerous, and they will unset it automatically.
+Some apps (like Google Chrome) may consider `LD_PRELOAD` dangerous, and they will unset it automatically, or bail out.
 There is little you can do about it other than getting Chromium source, rebuilding it with removal of these anti-feature.
-I dunno.
 You may install proxy (maybe transparent one) which tolerate `LD_PRELOAD` and forward Chrome traffic through it.
 One comes to mind is Tor, with which this hack works flawlessly (at least for me now).